 - Regular replacement of air filters– Not only do clogged filters impede the flow of air in the AC, but they also provide a source of food for mold to grow.

 Removing mold from an AC may seem like the perfect solution.
 However, if improperly done, you could have the recurrence of mold in your home.
-Consider getting the services of a mold remediation specialist and have your AC professionally cleaned.
+Consider getting mold remediation services from a reliable air conditioning contractor.
 If the mold recurs even after several cleanings, then you might want to replace your AC.